dankirkham/xkcd-skein-fpga/docs/alu.md

 #### Output Demultiplexer
 The Output Demultiplexer allows the selection of what goes to the output of the ALU.
 There are four inputs to this demultiplexer and one output.

+#### Input Demultiplexer
+The Input Demultiplexer allows the selection of what input goes to the Primary Register.
+There are two inputs to this demultiplexer, the first is the ALU input and the second is the ALU output.
+Writing the ALU output value to the Primary Register is important when performing an XOR or Addition operation.
+The Primary Register is use to rotate the XOR/Addition result so that it can be written to memory 16-bits at a time.

 ## Operations
 | Opcode | Operation                                                    |
 | ------ | ------------------------------------------------------------ |